pablogila/Maat/README.md

 ## License

-> [!NOTE]TL;DR:
-> Do what you want with this, as long as you share the source code of your modifications, also under GNU AGPLv3.
+> TL;DR: Do what you want with this, as long as you share the source code of your modifications, also under GNU AGPLv3.

 Copyright (C) 2024  Pablo Gila-Herranz